belle2/basf2/trg/doc/index.rst

 There are three kinds of trigger bits: input trigger bits (L1Input), output trigger bits (L1FTDL), and prescaled trigger bits (L1PSNM).
-They are defined inside the global decision logic (GDL), as shown in the figure below.
+They are defined inside the global decision logic (GDL), as shown in :numref:`fig:gdl`.
 Input trigger bits are predefined selections from each sub-detector, with adjustment of the delay and width, in order to fix latency on GDL.
 For example, ``ty_0`` is one of the input trigger bits